Coping with the Stress of Divorce

 High emotions can make for swift changes in the atmosphere of your divorce.
 Landmines, such as money issues and matters related to children, are often the trigger, but even something as simple as who gets the china set from your wedding can spark a heated debate.
 Minimize the risk by ensuring you reduce the amount of contact between you and your spouse.
 While some may be required, particularly for couples who have children, much can be handled by your attorneys.

 Contact Our Kane County Divorce Lawyers

-At Shaw Family Law, P.C., we recognize that every divorce and family is unique.
+At Shaw Sanders, P.C., we recognize that every divorce and family is unique.
 It is why we offer personalized and comprehensive services that are designed to suit your needs.
 Whether pursuing a mediated or litigated divorce, we have the skills and experience you need.
 Learn more about how we can assist with your case by scheduling a free consultation with our experienced Kane County divorce attorneys.
 Call 630-584-5550 today.